mstksg/inCode/copy/entries/inside.md

 False
 ~~~

-And voila, we have a future `Bool`.
+And voilà, we have a future `Bool`.
 We turned an `Int -> Bool` into a
 function that takes a future `Int` and returns a future `Bool`.
 We *applied
 `(< 5)` to our future length*, to get a future `Bool` telling us if that length
 is less than 5.

-Okay, so `futureShorterThan` is a function that takes an `Int` and turns it
+So `futureShorterThan` is a function that takes an `Int` and turns it into a
-into a future `Bool`.
+future `Bool`.
 Let's go...deeper.
 What if I wanted to apply
 `futureShorterThan` to a *future* `Int`?
 To *still* get a future `Bool`?

 I can't apply `futureShorterThan` to a future `Int` straight-up, because it